General questions on the service

 Yes.
-You can deregister from eBill with the companies you’ve signed up with on the eBill portal.
-If you would like to deregister from eBill completely, please contact your financial institution.
+You can deregister from eBill with the invoice issuers you’ve signed up with on the eBill portal.
+If you would like to deregister from eBill completely, please contact your bank.

 You can notify the invoice issuers by deregistering from eBill with them on the eBill portal.

 Data protection and data security

-Your e-mail address is used to unequivocally identify you as a bill recipient on the eBill portal.
+Your e-mail address is used to unequivocally identify you as a bill recipient for eBill.
 On request, you can receive additional information to this e-mail address, for example notifications about newly arrived eBill invoices.

 Your address is notified to companies when you register for eBill so they can unequivocally identify you.

 All banks as well as SIX are obliged to maintain confidentiality over the data they save and to use this data solely in relation to the provision of the eBill service.